Skip to content

 Dependencies

-• PHP 7.0-7.4
+• PHP 7.1–7.4

 • PHP 8.0–8.4

-• x_class_mysql: Required for database operations.
+• pdo_mysql or mysqli: Required for MySQL database interaction.

-Table
+Database Table Structure

 Column Type Description

-id INT UNSIGNED Primary key, auto-increment
+id INT UNSIGNED AUTO_INCREMENT Primary key (auto-increment).

-api_key VARCHAR(128) Unique API key
+api_key VARCHAR(128) Unique API key.

-expires_at DATETIME Optional expiration date
+expires_at DATETIME (nullable) Optional expiration date.

 Methods